SLM-About Us Will Sadler SLM-About Us Will Sadler

 • If you'd like to be joined by a supporter / PA, they'd be welcome.
 There is no need to book a second ticket.
 Just forward them the Zoom link when it arrives.

-• For any other access-related questions, please contact Will Sader (will@beaconfilms.org.uk)
+• For any other access-related questions, please contact Sarah Jenkins (sarah@beaconfilms.org.uk)

 Interested to find out more?
-Contact Will at will@beaconfilms.org.uk or call the office on 0191 580 7000
+Contact Sarah Jenkins on sarah@beaconfilms.org.uk or call the office on 0191 580 7000

 A picture with Supported by written at the top.
 3 logos are displayed.
 The Esmee Fairbairn Foundation, the Community Foundation and Sir James Knott Trust.